epiusegs/Industrial-Relations/README.md

 Desertion\Absconsion Procedure

 Dispute Forum (CCMA, Labour Court, etc.) Procedure

-Linking DocTypes to Generate related DocTypes as needed

-Finetuning Permissions (Still deciding whether or not to retain HRMS permissions or seperate IR permissions)

 Dashboard Chart (To display all disciplinary outcomes rendered in the last 3 month period by colour)